 There’s a reason why a lot of companies give you a few personal days a year on top of vacations and sick days; It’s because they are needed.
 Teenagers need them, too.

-Sure, kids get weekends, holidays, and school vacations off, but it’s not enough, especially when a lot of the activities and school work don’t stop during those breaks.
-Our kids still have games, practices, and are expected to read and work on more extended assignments like reports or projects.
+Sure, kids get weekends, holidays, and school vacations off.
+But it’s not enough, especially when a lot of the activities and school work don’t stop during those breaks.
+Our kids still have games and practice and they are expected to read and work on more extended assignments like reports or projects.
 I’m tired just thinking about it.

 She fell back asleep, and I went about my work and felt good knowing she would benefit from this lazy day at home.
 It felt more important than forcing her to attend a full day of school and go to practice.
 It was one day that made a huge difference in her mental well-being.

 The next morning, she was up at 6 a.m. and ready to face the day in ways she wouldn’t have been had I made her attend school.

 We may not have all the answers as parents, but we do know our kids.
 We know when they’ve had enough and need to regroup.